Education: Facts, Countries at the Bottom of the US Education Index, and Ways to Improve Access

 Help the International Youth Organization for Peace and Sustainability Improve the educational standard of countries around the world.
 We’ll continue to research and implement methods of improving education in developing countries, encourage student enrollment, and most importantly, ensure that children stay in school and learn more while they are there.

-Abdul-Qudus Oyekanmi is a Nigeria-based full-stack digital marketing intern and activist at the International Youth Organization for Peace and Sustainability.
+Abdul-Qudus Oyekanmi is a Nigeria-based full-stack digital marketer and activist at the International Youth Organization for Peace and Sustainability.